 3. You set up a positive expectancy when the reader knows you have earned a relevant credential.
 It subtly says, “I’m a player.”

 4. If you don’t put the credential at the top of your resume, you will likely put it at the bottom.
 If your reader doesn’t go past the jump, they won’t see it.

 Here are some examples of how you might present your credential(s) at the top of your resume:

 - Edima Adundo, AIA

-You might have noticed that I show, at most, two credentials following a candidate’s name.
-Don’t make your resume header an alphabet soup.
+In the samples above, you might have noticed that I show, at most, 2 credentials following a candidate’s name.
+Don’t make your resume header look like alphabet soup.

-If you have more than two credentials that are relevant to the position, pick the two most relevant to follow your name.
+If you have more than 2 relevant credentials, pick the 2 most pertinent to follow your name.

-List the rest in the Education or Credentials section at the bottom of your resume.
+List the rest in your resume’s Education or Credentials section.

 Alphabet soup can convey a greater interest in training than in performance.
 Don’t go there.